Belavkin-Staszewski Quantum Markov Chains: Introduction

+In addition, in Section \ref{subsec:StructuralDecomposition} we show how to find the structural decomposition of the states saturating the BS-data-processing inequality using the structure of the states that saturate the data-processing inequality for the relative entropy, which we obtain employing tools developed in \cite{jenvcova2006sufficiency} and \cite{mosonyi2004structure}.
+Conversely, we also show how to obtain directly the decomposition of states saturating the BS data-processing inequality in Theorem \ref{theo:StructureBSDPI_appendix} and we use it to find the structural decomposition of the states that saturate the data-processing inequality for the relative entropy for conditional expectations using the previous correspondence.

 In the case of quantum Markov chains, the interest has not been limited to exact quantum Markov chains, but also approximate versions have been considered, i.e., states with $I_\rho(A:C|B) \leq \varepsilon$.
 We study approximate BS-quantum Markov chains in Propositions \ref{prop:relation_Irev_I} and \ref{prop:appox-rotated2}, where we relate them to approximate quantum Markov chains.
-Finally, in Theorem \ref{thm:superexponential_decay}, we use these results to show that whenever $\rho_{ABC}$ is the Gibbs state of a quantum spin chain with local, finite-range, translation-invariant interactions at any positive temperature, then the associated $\eta_{ABC}$ (not necessarily a quantum Markov chain) has superexponentially-decaying conditional mutual information.
+Finally, in Theorem \ref{thm:superexponential_decay}, we use these results to show that whenever $\rho_{ABC}$ is the Gibbs state of a quantum spin chain with local, finite-range, translation-invariant interactions at any positive temperature, then the associated $\eta_{ABC}$ (not necessarily a quantum Markov chain) has superexponentially-decaying conditional mutual information, building up on \cite{gondolf2024conditional}.
+Furthermore, we show that our reversed BS-conditional mutual information constitutes an upper bound (up to prefactors) to a quantity that, when exponentially-decaying with the distance between $A$ and $C$ for a state $\rho_{ABCD}$, gives a positive spectral gap for the Davies Lindbladian associated with unique fixed point $\rho_{ABCD}$.